There are five major functionaries under CrPC

 - Prison Authority and Correctional Services

-In this particular article you’ll be reading about the above mentioned functionaries, their rolls and functions.
+In this particular article, you’ll be reading about the above-mentioned functionaries, their roles and functions.

 It is the duty of the central and state governments to provide for the police setup and their organizations.
 But both the governments have failed in the reorganization of the police setups according to the needs and the changing society.
 Later in the case of Prakash Singh vs. Union of India (2006) in which the Supreme Court laid down guidelines for the reorganization of the police.

 - The role of police starts with writing the information about the crime and registering it as an FIR.

 - Either before or after registering FIR, the police have a duty to reach the scene of offense for the purpose of a preliminary investigation, protection of the crime scene, the arrest of the accused or the suspect.